-2.0 Transparency/Notice–Personal Information We Collect and How We Use It
+2.0 Transparency/Notice–Personal Information We Collect and How We Use and Share It

 The types of Personal Information we may collect (directly from you or from third-party sources) and our privacy practices depend on the nature of the relationship you have with Odonate and the requirements of applicable law.
-We endeavor to collect information only relevant for the purposes of processing.
-Below are the legal bases and some of the ways we collect information and how we use it.
+We endeavor to collect information only relevant for the purposes of Processing.
+Below are the legal bases and the ways we collect information and how we use and share it.

 Odonate collects Personal Information regarding its current, prospective and former study patients, employees, visitors and guests (collectively “Individuals”).